Unpack MCLD’s history and transformation in these two articles by our founder John Coonrod and our Global Secretary Gunjan Veda:

 - Complex humanitarian emergencies following the end of the Cold War, which again appeared to require top-down action

-Organizations which saw the importance of human-centered, bottom-up and holistic approaches held high hopes that the multisectoral goals set forth at the 1990 World Summit for Children and then the 2000 Millennium Development Goals (MDGs) would turn the tide were disappointed to see the continuing trend towards single-sector, top-down projects.
+Organizations that saw the importance of human-centered, bottom-up, and holistic approaches held high hopes that the multisectoral goals set forth at the 1990 World Summit for Children and then the 2000 Millennium Development Goals (MDGs) would turn the tide were disappointed to see the continuing trend towards single-sector, top-down projects.

 Bottom-up champions continued their work, but found they needed to “sneak” participatory activities into sectoral projects.
 Since their was no funding window for these activities, each organization developed its own in house jargon for these approaches.
-With no major funding windows, there was no community of practice, no share best practices, no evidence base for demanding policy change.
-Groups felt isolated and alone.
+With no major funding windows, there was no community of practice, no sharing of best practices, no evidence base for demanding policy change.

-Beginning with the 2010 review of the MDGs, a number of civil society groups began coordinating advocacy efforts with a view towards the upcoming Post-2015 Agenda.
+2010 – Beginning with the review of the MDGs, several civil society groups began coordinating advocacy efforts with a view towards the upcoming Post-2015 Agenda.

-In 2011, The Hunger Project won a grant from the UN Democracy Fund to create a community of practice on Participatory Local Democracy – a theme which seemed to express what was missing.
+2011 – The Hunger Project won a grant from the UN Democracy Fund to create a community of practice on Participatory Local Democracy.
 A Washington DC advocacy office was established to drive the project.
-Regional conferences were held in Asia, Africa and Latin America and two annual “State of Participatory Democracy” Reports were published, and a multi-dimensional Participatory Democracy Index was created and mapped across 90 countries, and were launched during the 2013 and 2014 UN General Assembly side events, and presented at international development conferences worldwide.
+Regional conferences were held in Asia, Africa, and Latin America, and two annual “State of Participatory Democracy” Reports were published.
+A multi-dimensional Participatory Democracy Index was created and mapped across 90 countries, launched during the 2013 and 2014 UN General Assembly side events, and presented at international development conferences worldwide.

 There were three major milestones as the world launched the Sustainable Development Goals (2015), all under the banner of Localizing the SDGs.